Skip to main content

 cache: bool = True,

 Create a token for running a UDF.
-Anyone with the token can run the UDF with any parameters they choose.
+The token allows anyone who has it to run the UDF, with the parameters they choose.
 The UDF will run under your environment.

 The token does not allow running any other UDF on your account.

-• cache - If True, UDF tiles will be cached.
+• cache (bool) – If True, UDF tiles will be cached.

 • enable – If True, the token can be used.